This page provides links to a range of government departments and websites relating to parenting and children.

-This is the website of the Northern Territory Government.
-The website has information about the Northern Territory and about NT government initiatives, as well as links to government departments.
+The Queensland Government website has information about Queensland and Queensland Government initiatives, as well as links to Government departments.

-This department is responsible for adoption, child safety, disability, housing and services for Aboriginal and Torres Strait Island people living in Queensland.
+This department is responsible for adoption, child safety and disability services in Queensland.

-This department is responsible for education in Queensland from early childhood through to adult education and training and TAFE.
-The website has a range of resources for Queensland parents and directories to help you find a Queensland school or find a Queensland kindergarten.
+This department is responsible for education in Queensland from early childhood through to adult education and training.
+The website has a range of parent resources and a directory to help you find a school.

 Government of South Australia

-This is the website of the SA Government.
+This is the website of the Government of South Australia.
 It has information about South Australia, and about services provided by the Government.
 The website has links to SA Government agencies and departments.

 This department oversees early childhood care and services in South Australia, and manages the education system.
-The website has a South Australian school and kindergarten locator and information about curriculum and child care options in South Australia.
+The website has a directory to help you find a school or kindergarten and information about curriculum and child care options in South Australia.